jgscott/STA380/exercises/exercises02.md

 ## Practice with association rule mining

-Read the notes on [association rule mining](../notes/lec-AssociationRules.pdf), and walk through the R example on music playlists: [playlists.R](../R/playlists.R) and [playlists.csv](../data/playlists.csv).
+Revisit the notes on [association rule mining](../notes/association_rules.pdf), and walk through the R example on music playlists: [playlists.R](../R/playlists.R) and [playlists.csv](../data/playlists.csv).
 Then use the data on grocery purchases in [groceries.txt](../data/groceries.txt) and find some interesting association rules for these shopping baskets.
 The data file is a list of baskets: one row per basket, with multiple items per row separated by commas -- you'll have to cobble together a few utilities for processing this into the format expected by the "arules" package.
 Pick your own thresholds for lift and confidence; just be clear what these thresholds are and how you picked them.
 Do your discovered item sets make sense?
 Present your discoveries in an interesting and concise way.

-Note: we didn't spend much time on this class, so this is a "practice" problem -- still graded, but a lot less open-ended than the other two, and it should be pretty straightforward in execution.